 Its aim is to provide networking opportunities and better access to knowledge, information and support for black and minority ethnic (BME) and refugee VCSE sector organisations across Greater Manchester.

 The Network holds regular meetings, working in partnership with Manchester BME Network.
-Pelase see below for details of upcoming meetings and presentations and papers from previous meetings.
+Details of upcoming meetings and presentations and papers from previous meetings can be found below.

 Why are we hosting it?